Turbot Admin Best Practice

 Changing the minimum password length

-Turbot allows administrators to set a custom minimum password length for local directory users.
+Guardrails allows administrators to set a custom minimum password length for local directory users.

-1. Log into Turbot with Turbot/Admin permissions.
+1. Log into Guardrails with Turbot/Admin permissions.

 2. Select the Policies tab.